alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #5 The Rewarder
-- Preface: OpenZeppelin currently broke this challenge with the release of v5.0.0 because there is no longer ERC20snapshot.sol for the AccountingToken.
+- Preface: **CURRENTLY NOT WORKING** OpenZeppelin currently broke this challenge with the release of v5.0.0 because there is no longer ERC20snapshot.sol for the AccountingToken.
 I tried using v4.9.3 of OZ which has ERC20snapshot.sol, and also grabbing its imports, but it's all messed up.
 This writeup will just be explaining and understanding the hack without the solution contracts properly running.
 - Goal: A pool is offering flash loans of DVT tokens.
 And there's another pool offering rewards in tokens every 5 days for people who deposit their DVT tokens into it.
 Alice, Bob, Charlie, and David already deposited some DVT tokens and have won their rewards.
 You have no DVT, but int he upcoming reward round, you must claim most of the rewards for yourself.
 - Resources: https://www.youtube.com/watch?v=zT5uNbGPaJ4, https://github.com/zach030/damnvulnerabledefi-foundry
 - Topics: Flashloans (ERC-3156)